dependabot/yarn-lib/README.md

 # Yarn Lib

+## WARNING
+Do not use this in your own projects.
+This repo is only needed for Dependabot to support Yarn v1... it's not needed for Yarn v2/v3.
+Wherever possible we prefer to use public APIs such as the `yarn` CLI rather than hacks like this.
+So whenever we drop support for Yarn v1, this will go away.

+## What is it?
 As of v1.0, Yarn is distributed as a single bundled .js file, which means it can no longer be used as a library.